The Best At-Home Way to Remove Cherry Angiomas

 New skin is fragile and burns easily.
 Daily SPF 50 while the area finishes settling.

-The arc is the same as a clinic procedure with electrocautery, just done at home on your schedule.
-Picking the scab is the single biggest cause of marks and slow healing, so the one rule is to leave it alone.
+Picking the scab is the single biggest cause of marks and slow healing, so the one rule across the whole window is to leave it alone and let it lift on its own.

 What customers with cherry angiomas have said

-OcuraLife has served 28,000+ customers and completed 15,000+ successful treatments across the conditions the plasma pen is designed for.
-The pen itself holds a 4.87 out of 5 rating across 433 verified reviews.
-OcuraLife customers consistently report visible reduction within the standard healing window described above.
+The proof is in the numbers, not a louder claim.
+OcuraLife has served 28,000+ customers and completed 15,000+ successful treatments across the conditions the plasma pen is designed for, and the pen itself holds a 4.87 out of 5 rating across 433 verified reviews.
+The pattern people report is the same predictable arc described above: a short scab phase, then the spot is simply gone.
+We do not publish invented testimonials, and the at-home route is framed as cosmetic, not medical, on purpose.

 The plasma pen is for cherry angiomas you are confident about.
 It is not the right tool for everything that looks similar.